 - Double vision

 - Eye pain

-During your eye examination, Dr. Hodgson will look for other signs of diabetic retinopathy and diabetic eye disease.
+During your eye examination, Dr. Alden will look for other signs of diabetic retinopathy and diabetic eye disease.
 Signs of eye damage found in the retina can include swelling, deposits, and evidence of bleeding or leakage of fluids from blood vessels.

 For a definitive diagnosis of bleeding or leakage in your retina, we may perform a painless diagnostic test called optical coherence tomography (OCT).
 This test allows us to image the layers of your retina.
 If swelling or fluid is detected, we will refer you to a retinal specialist for treatment to stop the blood vessels from leaking.

 If you want to avoid diabetic retinopathy or control its progress, try these tips:

 - Keep blood sugar within normal limits.

 - Monitor blood pressure and keep it under good control.

 - Maintain a healthy diet.